scryptachain/scrypta-docs/masternode-setup/servizi-hosting.md

-# Soluzioni di Masternode Hosting
+# Masternode Hosting solutions

-### Attivazione Scrypta Masternode tramite TheHub
+### Scrypta Masternode activation via TheHub

-Attraverso i servizi di hosting offerti da [**The Hub Hosting LTD**](https://thehub.host/) è possibile attivare Scrypta Masternode e COMA Node (Clientless On Cloud Masternode).
+Through the hosting services offered by [**The Hub Hosting LTD**](https://thehub.host/), Scrypta Masternode and COMA Node (Clientless On Cloud Masternode) can be activated.

 ## Masternode
-Grazie all'applicazione web [The Hub](https://thehub.host/), che dialoga con il tuo desktop wallet, il collateral del masternode e le ricompense generate non lasciano mail il tuo computer e sono sempre a tua disposizione
+Thanks to the web application[The Hub](https://thehub.host/), which communicates with your desktop wallet, the collateral of the masternode and the rewards generated do not leave your computer mail and are always at your disposal

-Per avviare un masternode su VPS attraverso il servizio offerto da Kalkulus chiamato: ***Easy Masternode Deployment*** , avrai bisogno di completare alcune operazioni preliminari sul tuo wallet desktop.
+To start a masternode on VPS through the service offered by Kalkulus called: ***Easy Masternode Deployment***, you will need to complete some preliminary operations on your desktop wallet.

-Puoi riferirti alla procedura citata in questa sezione:
+You can refer to the procedure mentioned in this section:

 [Desktop Wallet Setup](../masternode-setup/installazione-manuale.md)

-Puoi anche consultare la video guida:
+You can also consult the video guide:

 [*Easy Masternode Deployment* - Tutorial Video](https://www.youtube.com/watch?v=lgmMEgmKUs4&feature=youtu.be)